Estimation of integrated volatility of volatility with applications to goodness-of-fit testing: Model checks for stochastic volatility models

+where $\overline W$ is a $(d+1)$-dimensional standard Brownian motion defined on an extension of the original space and independent of $\mathcal F$. \end{lem}

-We are intested in the asymptotics of the process $A_n(t) = \sqrt{n/k_n} (\hat N_t - N_t)$, and the preceding lemma basically leads to its finite dimensional convergence.
+We are interested in the asymptotics of the process $A_n(t) = \sqrt {n/k_n} (\hat N^n_t - N_t)$, and the preceding lemma basically leads to its finite dimensional convergence.
 The entire result on weak convergence of $A_n$ reads as follows.